10+ Tips for Attracting Domestic Travelers to Your Vacation Rental

 What’s in this article?

 Staycations are big business these days.
 The travel trend for holidays and mini breaks to be taken near home has been growing markedly over the last few years.
-Last year, over half of the population enjoyed a staycation, with nearly 60% planning to do the same this year.
+In 2021, over half of the population enjoyed a staycation.
 This is a huge market that your hospitality business can’t afford to ignore.

 Domestic travel: on the rise